hmchen47/DataScience/Notes/p01-Bayesian.md

 + Relationships btw historical data and current observations
   + _irrelevance_: no relevant information
-  + _exchangable_
+  + _exchangeable_
     + current and past studies similar
-    + parametres considered exchangable - typical situation in a meta-analysis
+    + parameters considered exchangeable - typical situation in a meta-analysis
-    + adopted as standard hierarchical modelling techniques
+    + adopted as standard hierarchical modeling techniques
   + _potential bias_
     + past studies
       + lack of quality (internal bias)
       + setting not precisely measured (external bias)
     + appropriately adjusting historical results
   + _equal but discounted_: precision decreased to 'discount' past data
-  + _functional dependence_: current parameter of intrest = a logical function of parameters estimated in historical studies
+  + _functional dependence_: current parameter of interest = a logical function of parameters estimated in historical studies
   + _equal_: measuring precisely the parameters of interest and data able to directly pool